Joshan2005/Petroleum-Data-Analytics/README.md

 # Petroleum-Data-Analytics
-This repository lists the codes I have practised while attending Petroleum Data Analytic course in NPTEL
+This repository lists the codes I have practised while attending Petroleum Data Analytics course in NPTEL